Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Quantitative Abstract Rewriting Systems

-Point 2. in \refex{convergence} shows well that the notion of result is \emph{quantitative}: $\m$ reaches a normal form with probability $\two$.
-This also shows that maximal elements of $\wLim(t)$ do not need to be maximal elements of $\Set$; the reason for this choice is exactely that terms like $I\oplus \Delta\Delta$ (which converges to $\two$ rathen than $1$) are natural in an untyped setting like $\lam$-calculus.
-As a consequence, in general, \emph{the set of limits may or may not have maximal elements}. {We are interested in reductions which have this property\footnote{The subtlety here is that if $\wLim(t)$ has a sup $\bm s \in \Set$ which does not belong to $\wLim$, no reduction sequence converges to $\bm s$.}.
+Point 2.\ in \refex{convergence} shows well that the notion of result is \emph{quantitative}: $\m$ reaches a normal form with probability $\two$.
+This also shows that maximal elements of $\wLim(\m)$ do not need to be maximal elements of $\Set$; the reason for this choice is exactly that terms like $I\oplus \Delta\Delta$ (which converges with probability $\two$ rather than $1$) are natural in an untyped setting like $\lam$-calculus.
+As a consequence, in general, \emph{the set of limits may or may not have maximal elements}.
 Note that, even if $\wLim(\m)$ has maximal elements, a greatest limit does not necessarily exist.
 The probabilistic $\lam$-term in \refex{motivation} is a good example: different reduction sequences lead to different limits.
 Another clear example is \refex{continuum}: $a$ has an infinity of limits, all maximal.

+\begin{rem}[greatest limit] \emph{We are interested in the case when \emph{a greatest limit} does exist. {The reason is that if $\wLim(\m)$ has a sup $\cpos \in \Set$ which does not belong to $\wLim(\m)$, no rewrite sequence converges to $\cpos$.
+That is, we cannot compute $\cpos$ {internally in the calculus}}.} \end{rem}

 Like for PARS, the natural question is if the result of computing an element $\mm$ is well defined.
-This is exactly the sense of the property \UNlim, which we can state in full generality for QARS.
+This is exactly the sense of the property \UNlim, which we can state in full generality for QARS\@.

 Clearly, by definition: